binaryphile/nano/README.md

     Before calling `_ret`, your function must also declare `return_variable_name` locally, as shown.
 Since the variable name may not be a valid identifier string, this is usually done with a `return` clause in case it errors.
+This should also only be done right before calling `_ret`.

+    Calling `_ret` unsets the named value in your function's scope.
+If the variable name is used by one of your local variables (always possible), then your variable will be unset.
+Therefore you may not be able to rely on variables after calling `_ret`, so you should only do so right before your function returns.

-    The returned value may be a scalar literal, or may be contained in a named array or hash.
-If passing back an array or hash, simply pass the name as the second argument.
+    The returned value(s) may be a scalar literal, or may be contained in a named array or hash.
+If passing back an array or hash, simply pass the variable name as the second argument.
 If passing back a scalar value, use the value, not the variable name.

-    As a corollary, the `_ret` function is unable to pass back the names of valid arrays or hashes as scalar values.
+    As a corollary, the `_ret` function is unable to pass back the names of arrays or hashes as scalar values.
 They will always be passed as their array values.
+Caveat emptor.